dgageot/repet/documentation/workbook-en.md

 Don't need to install Chrome, Selenium, PhantomJS or what.
 It just works.

-To avoid port conflict (two server asking for the same port) with test running in parallel, fluent-http has a `startOnRandomPort` method which makes sure to aboid bind conflict.
+To avoid port conflicts (two server asking for the same port) with test running in parallel, fluent-http gives you a `startOnRandomPort()` method which makes sure to avoid conflicts.

 ## Simple REST Service

-Everytime Fluent-http see a java bean or pojo in a service method signature it expose it in 'json' by default.
-It's build from the ground up to be a web container.
+Routes can be written with Java 8 Lambdas but for more complex routes, it's best to extract the route's code into a `Resource` class.
+And because fluent-http is built from the ground up to be a web container, every time it sees a Java Bean or Pojo in a resource method signature it exposes it as `json` by default.

-For instance if you want to return a Basket object, it could be defined like this :
+For instance if your route needs to server a `Basket``, it could be defined like this :

 ```java
 public class Basket {